 This was Ageo High School’s first time conducting an international school exchange.
 They greatly welcomed us.
 They held a large welcome party with performances by the baseball team and cheerleaders, and a large banner written by the calligraphy club.
 We put on two Peruvian dance performances, in which students of two schools were able to become closer.
 Experiencing something together is the best way to become close with one another.
 Besides, Peruvian students make friends quickly and do not distance themselves.
 Though I was at first worried about the difference of Japanese students’ lifestyle and their sense of distance, these high school students were able to befriend one another, participate in classes, and become intimate with each other.

 Koshigayaminami High School hosted us for two days.
 On Wednesday and Friday, we participated in morning classes conducted in Japanese, including social sciences, math, and classical Japanese literature.
-In the afternoon, we joined an English class.
+In the afternoon, we joined in an English class.
 At Koshigayaminami High School, there were two students who spoke Spanish.
 The school already had some experience of international school exchanges, and they have established a “buddy” system in which two Japanese students, as “buddies”, would accompany sixteen Peruvian students.
 The students showed their support by taking classes, spending break time, and eating lunch together.
 They were all high school students, so they were keen to interact with each other.

-At Saitama University Affiliated Middle School, we were only able to observe classes.
+At Saitama University Affiliated Junior High School, we were only able to observe classes.
 Many students can speak English there.
 If we have had more time, we would have been able to have more interactions.
 Also, the school was not what I had imagined.
 The resources there were incredibly abundant, which may owe to its affiliation with a university.
 They used smart boards in class, and the teachers were passionate about education.
 I was hoping that the students might be able to understand the differences between high school and middle school education, but I supposed the time was not enough.

 The program was two weeks long, yet I was not sure if two weeks was long or short.
 However, it took us 24 hours to travel from Peru to Japan, and we kept that in mind when planning the schedule.